 After what seems like years of talks, negotiations and speculation, Yahoo!
-Inc. (NASDAQ: YHOO) could be days away from announcing the completion of its asset sale to Verizon Communications Inc. (NYSE: VZ).
+Inc. YHOO could be days away from announcing the completion of its asset sale to Verizon Communications Inc. VZ.

 CNBC, citing sources, reported on Friday Verizon is the lead bidder to acquire Yahoo's core internet properties and a deal could be announced as soon as next week.

 CNBC's sources said Yahoo's advisers overseeing the deal are now exclusively talking with Verizon and a deal could also include real estate assets, however, would not Yahoo's intellectual property portfolio.